-Prevalence is displayed with 95% confidence intervals (as \pm or black bar |) indicates a significant change from the previous year or a significant difference between state and local results, p<0.05
+Prevalence is displayed with 95% confidence intervals (as ± or black bar |)

-Dietary Behaviors for Terrace Park Elementary (Edmonds SD)
+Dietary Behaviors for Cedar Way Elementary (Edmonds SD)

 - A nutritious diet can reduce major risk factors for chronic disease such as obesity, high blood pressure, diabetes, and high blood cholesterol. - · Poor nutrition has the potential to affect the growth, development, health status and academic achievement of children and adolescents. - Individual food choices are made within the context of the family and the community. - In order to be able to choose a nutritious diet, an affordable supply of health-promoting foods must be available.